Claire Coutinho

-Claire Coryl Julia Coutinho (/kəˈtiːnoʊ/; born 8 July 1985) is a British politician and former investment banker who has been Shadow Secretary of State for Energy Security and Net Zero and Shadow Minister for Equalities since 2024.
+Claire Coryl Julia Coutinho (/kəˈtiːnoʊ/; born 8 July 1985) is a British politician and former investment banker who has been Shadow Secretary of State for Business, Innovation, Science and Trade since 2026.
 A member of the Conservative Party, she has been the Member of Parliament (MP) for East Surrey since 2019.
 Coutinho previously served in the Cabinet as Secretary of State for Energy Security and Net Zero from August 2023 to July 2024.
 She has been described as a close ally of former Prime Minister Rishi Sunak and an ardent supporter of Brexit.

 After graduating in mathematics and philosophy from Exeter College, Oxford, Coutinho worked as an associate at the investment bank Merrill Lynch for nearly four years, and co-founded, with food writer Mina Holland, a literary-themed events company called The Novel Diner.
 She also worked at the centre-right think tank Centre for Social Justice, at the industry group Housing and Finance Institute created by Natalie Elphicke, and for accounting firm KPMG as a corporate responsibility manager.
 She left KPMG to become a special adviser at HM Treasury; initially working for Julian Smith, she became an aide to Sunak.

 Coutinho joined the frontbench as Parliamentary Under-Secretary of State for Disabled People in September 2022 under Prime Minister Liz Truss.
 After Truss's resignation the following month, Coutinho endorsed Rishi Sunak's successful leadership bid and subsequently was appointed Parliamentary Under-Secretary of State for Children, Families and Wellbeing in his ministry.
 She was promoted to the Cabinet as Secretary of State for Energy Security and Net Zero in August 2023.
 After the defeat of the Conservative Party in the 2024 general election, Coutinho became the Shadow Secretary of State for Energy Security and Net Zero in Sunak's Shadow Cabinet.
 She was reappointed to the position after the election of Kemi Badenoch as leader in November 2024, and gained the additional position of Shadow Minister for Equalities.

+In the 2026 shadow cabinet reshuffle, Coutinho was promoted to Shadow Secretary of State for Business and Trade; Julia Lopez was appointed to cover her while Coutinho is on maternity leave until January 2027.

 Early life and education

 Claire Coryl Julia Coutinho was born on 8 July 1985 in London.
 Her parents emigrated from India in the late 1970s and are of Goan Catholic descent.
 Her late father Winston was an anaesthetist, and her mother Maria is a general practitioner (GP).
 She has one sister who is also a GP.
-Coutinho attended James Allen's Girls' School, a private day school in Dulwich, before studying for a BA in mathematics and philosophy at Exeter College, Oxford.
+Coutinho attended James Allen's Girls' School, a private day school in Dulwich on a full scholarship.
+After this, she completed a BA in mathematics and philosophy at Exeter College, Oxford between 2004 and 2007.